virajbhartiya/RecallOS/README.md

 - bcryptjs for password hashing

 ### Database
-- PostgreSQL 14+
+- PostgreSQL 14+ (relational data only)
-- pgvector extension for vector similarity
+- Qdrant vector database for embeddings storage and search
 - Redis for job queue

 ### AI/ML